IRONSTONE-A/IRONSTONE-A/README.md

 ### What I'm using ? 🛠

-I prefer React & React Native for web/mobile front-end, Node.js & Django technologies for back-end development.
+I prefer React  for web front-end, Node.js & Django technologies for back-end development.
 <br/>

 - I’m currently working on front-end development

 - I’m currently learning React.js

-- HTML5, CSS3, JavaScript, React, React Native, Python, SQL, GitHub
+- HTML5, CSS3, JavaScript, React, Python, SQL, GitHub

 - 💬 Ask  me about anything that you want to learn